-As a reminder, most of today’s long-term care insurance policies come bundled with life insurance coverage (or an annuity).
-This means you get two important coverages in one policy: life insurance coverage that offers your loved ones financial support if you were to pass away and long-term care coverage if a chronic illness or disability required you to need long-term care.
+Some of today’s long-term care insurance policies also come bundled with life insurance coverage (or an annuity).
+This means you get two important coverages in one policy: life insurance coverage that offers your loved ones financial support if you were to pass away or long-term care coverage if a chronic illness or disability required you to need long-term care.
 Learn more about the benefits of these hybrid policies.

 What Triggers Long-Term Care Benefits

-That said, many long-term care policies start to pay when the elimination period is met and one of the two following criteria are met:
+That said, the tax-qualified long-term care policies sold today start to pay when the elimination period is met and one of the two following criteria are met:

 - You have severe cognitive impairment, such as Alzheimer’s Disease or other forms of dementia, that make it impossible for you to safely live independently.

 - You’re unable to perform two of the six activities of daily living (ADLs) without assistance or supervision.
-Typical ADLs include being able to:
+These ADLs include being able to: